“But I can go into hiding without ruining my life.

 Vacant and isolated, this land would not rush to my aid if a turtle caused my car to careen off the road.
 That was the good, the bad and the indifferent.

 I let my foot off the gas and gripped the steering wheel.
-I could have easily became another X, a road sign, indicating those who lost their lives on a South Dakota road.
+I could have easily became another X, a road sign, indicating where a life was lost.
 And my death wouldn’t have been at the hands of a gun, arrow or stampeding buffalo.
-It would have been a turtle that done me in.
-Certainly, not a fitting chapter in the myths of the western landscape.
+It would have been a reptilian banana peel that done me in.
+Certainly, not a fitting chapter when it comes to the myths and legends in this part of the world.